AMReX-Combustion/PelePhysics/Docs/sphinx/Transport.rst

    \mu = \mu_{ref} \left(\frac{T}{T_{ref}} \right)^{3/2} \frac{T_{ref} + S} {T + S},

-where :math:`\mu_{ref}` is the dynamic viscosity at a reference temeprature :math:`T_{ref}` and :math:`S` is a constant.
+where :math:`\mu_{ref}` is the dynamic viscosity at a reference temperature :math:`T_{ref}` and :math:`S` is a constant.
 In the PelePhysics implementation, the thermal conductivity is then computed based on a user-specified Prandtl number, :math:`\lambda = \mu c_p / Pr`, where the heat capacity :math:`c_p` is evaluated using the EOS model.
 The user may specify constant values for the bulk viscosity and diffusvity (a single value for all species).
 Soret effects are not supported for this Transport model (:math:`\chi_i = 0`).

 For Sutherland transport, there are several runtime parameters that may be specified in the input file: ::